 Oregon's Recreational Albacore Fishery

-The recreational fishery for albacore off Oregon was been a late development that was worth waiting for.
-Although historically there had been some interest in the albacore fishery from some charter vessel and a few private boats, the fishery really only began to grow after the turn of the century.
-Most catches in the recreational fishery occur seaward between 20 and 50 nautical miles from shore, with the albacore usually beginning to arrive in late June or early July and the fishing opportunity remaining strong through late September in most years.
+The recreational fishery for albacore off Oregon was a late development that was worth waiting for.
+Although historically there had been some interest in the albacore fishery from some charter vessels and a few private boats, the fishery really only began to see substantial growth after the year 2000.
+Most catches in the recreational fishery occur seaward between 20 and 50 nautical miles from shore, with the albacore usually beginning to arrive in late June or early July and the fishing opportunity remains strong through late September in most years.

 Albacore caught off the Oregon Coast are younger aged fish (usually 5 years or less) and typically average 15-18 lbs with numerous fish into the mid 30 lbs landed each year by anglers off Oregon.
-Most recreational albacore tuna fishing has been by surface trolling jigs or plugs, but more recently anglers have been casting lures, angling with live bait, and even deep jigging with good success with all techniques.
+Most recreational albacore tuna fishing has been by surface trolling jigs or plugs, but more recently anglers have been casting lures, angling with live bait, and even deep jigging.
+Good success can be had with all techniques.

 Due to the distance from shore and the highly variable and sometimes volatile marine fishing conditions off the Oregon Coast, this is a fishery that requires specialized boating and safety equipment and a good maritime knowledge base.

-ORBS makes estimate effort and catch in the ocean recreational boat fishery.
+ORBS makes estimates of the angling effort and catch in the ocean recreational boat fishery.
 The ORBS estimates total ocean sport effort by boat type (charter and private), and interviews are conducted randomly of ocean boats to generate estimates of catch for both salmon and non-salmon species.
 All sampled salmon are examined for the presence of a CWT.
 Additional biological data are collected from salmon and non-salmon species, and anglers are also interviewed regarding released fish species.